W427697/Discord-/MIGRATION.md

 Storybook 7 introduces the concept of `frameworks`, which abstracts configuration for `renderers` (e.g. React, Vue), `builders` (e.g. Webpack, Vite) and defaults to make integrations easier.
 This requires quite a few changes, depending on what your project is using. **We recommend you to use the automigrations**, but in case the command fails or you'd like to do the changes manually, here's a guide:

 > Note:
-> All of the following changes can be done automatically either via `npx storybook@next upgrade --prerelease` or via the `npx storybook@next automigrate` command.
+> All of the following changes can be done automatically either via `npx storybook@latest upgrade --prerelease` or via the `npx storybook@latest automigrate` command.
 It's highly recommended to use these commands, which will tell you exactly what to do.

 ##### Available framework packages